Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

-# Nvidia on Fedora desktops
+# NVIDIA on Fedora desktops

 This guide will help you to install the proprietary NVIDIA drivers replacing the open source Nouveau drivers for both Fedora Workstation (Gnome, KDE and more) and Atomic desktops (Silverblue, Kinoite and more).